json-api-dotnet/JsonApiDotNetCore/docs/usage/sorting.md

 # Sorting

-Resources can be sorted by an attribute.
+Resources can be sorted by one or more attributes.
 The default sort order is ascending.
 To sort descending, prepend the sort key with a minus (-) sign.